Artist Statement

 Attempting to organize my expressionistic gestures in a prolonged improvisational fashion results in a compounding of second-guesses wrought with frustration at the collapse of control, but something gestates in the chaos and confusion.
 The piled-on inconsistencies along with the privileging and repeating of awkwardly attained idiosyncratic shapes and colors construct unanticipated new forms that spring from the muddled myriad of coalescing marks.
 These collective structures provide an excellent impetus for the painting to be labored over in search of a “formally balanced” (or uniquely imbalanced) formation or scene.
 The surface is frequently excavated, yielding vibrant and complex color sequences.
 The oily refuse from such excavations is applied to the canvas providing an abrupt impasto.
 When this mangled, muddied surface is pervaded by various fleshy pinks and reds or gaudy golds and silvers, it conveys a sense of the baroque by allowing a lustrous irreverence to spill through and onto the earnest, assiduous work.
 This entire process results in a visual narrative that emerges in the work and references previous paintings in my oeuvre.

-The flurries of brushstrokes that are ostensibly heaped onto one another in the paintings allude to the uncertainty humans find themselves wallowing through in our overstimulated environment.
-Whatever is struggled for is lost in the anarchy of our relentlessly corrosive surroundings, but, none-the-less, we do develop consequential things albeit typically unintentional and ephemeral—out of our own tenacity and cosmic luck.
-In my paintings I see our flesh, besides being buried under the prodigious sums of shtuff produced in modern capitalism, being ripped apart more and more with the implementations of magnificent technologies.
-We are pulled in countless directions by telecommunications, quick transportations, and other complicating automations in our lives, so much so that the actual feeling of what it is to be inside the body is dulled with the constant barrage of anxiety and attention put forth to pay attention to myriad demands.
+The flurries of brushstrokes that are heaped onto one another in the paintings allude to the uncertainty humans find themselves wallowing through in our overstimulated environment.
+Whatever is struggled for is lost in the anarchy of our relentlessly corrosive surroundings, but, nonetheless, we do develop consequential things (typically unintentional and ephemeral) out of our own tenacity and cosmic luck.
+In my paintings I see our flesh, besides being buried under the prodigious sums of “shtuff” produced in modern capitalism, is ripped apart more and more with the implementations of magnificent technologies.
+We are pulled in countless directions by telecommunications, quick transportations, and other complicating automations in our lives, so much so that the actual feeling of what it is to be inside the body is dulled by the constant of anxiety about, and attention to, ceaseless demands.
 This odious state along with the obvious monstrosities of new polluting and violent machinations points to something undeniable: grafting technology to the human mess is a clumsy and horrific process.
 The organic and inorganic amalgamate poorly.
-Our psyches are casualties shown by the screaming viscera in my work.
+The screaming viscera in my work show our psyches are casualties of our condition.